ballerina-platform/module-ballerinax-github/README.md

 ## Connector Overview

-Github Ballerina Connector is used to connect with the GithHub to perform operations exposed by GitHub GraphQL and REST API.
-Also it provides easy integration with GitHub webhooks
+Github Ballerina Connector is used to connect with the GitHub to perform operations exposed by GitHub GraphQL and REST API.
+Also, it provides easy integration with GitHub webhooks

 The connector has built-in support to handle OAuth2.0, provides auto completion and type conversions.
 The following sections explains how to use Ballerina GitHub connector.
 You can refer the [GitHub GraphQL API v4.0](https://developer.github.com/v4/), [GitHub REST API v3.0](https://docs.github.com/en/rest) and [GitHub Webhooks](https://developer.github.com/webhooks/) to learn more about the APIs.